goravel/docs/digging-deeper/package-development.md

 ## Service Providers

-[Service providers](../architecutre-concepts/service-providers.md) are the connection point between your package and Goravel, it usually located in the root of the package: `service_provider.go`.
-A service provider is responsible for binding things into Goravel's service container and informing Goravel where to load package resources.
+[Service provider](../architecutre-concepts/service-providers.md) acts as the bridge between your package and Goravel.
+It is typically located in the root of the package as a `service_provider.go` file.
+Its main function is to bind items into Goravel's service container and guide Goravel in loading package resources.

-## Using
+## Usage

-Register the `ServiceProvider` in the package to `config/app.go::providers`, then export `facades` to the application, detailed steps can refer to [goravel/example-package](https://github.com/goravel/example-package).
+Register the `ServiceProvider` in the package to `config/app.go::providers`, then export `facades` to the application.
+For detailed steps, refer to [goravel/example-package](https://github.com/goravel/example-package).

 ## Resources

 ### Configuration

 Typically, you will need to publish your package's configuration file to the application's `config` directory.
 This will allow users of your package to easily override your default configuration options.
-To allow your configuration files to be published, call the `Publishes` method from the `Boot` method of your service provider, the first parameter of this method is the package name, and the second parameter is the mapping between the current package file path and the project path:
+To allow your configuration files to be published, call the `Publishes` method from the `Boot` method of your service provider, the first parameter is the package name, and the second parameter is the mapping between the current package file path and the project path:

 ```go
 func (receiver *ServiceProvider) Boot(app foundation.Application) {